 Can you wear glasses?

 One of the main bits of equipment you will use during your scuba diving experience is a mask.
 Now, you can either use a half-face mask or a full face mask, depending on preference.
 Though both masks look different, they fit the face in pretty much the same way and depend on certain points of your face to be free in order to fit properly.
-If they don’t fit properly, water will leak into your mask and make the mask’s job completely redundant.
-If you are wearing a full face mask, this can also be extremely dangerous as it could affect the way in which you receive all of that lovely oxygen that keeps you alive when you are underwater.
+If they don’t fit properly, water will leak into your mask and make the mask’s job completely redundant. ou are wearing a full face mask, this can also be extremely dangerous as it could affect the way in which you receive all of that lovely oxygen that keeps you alive when you are underwater.

 If you are a glasses wearer, you may be sad to know that your mask’s key resting points that I was referring to are also key resting points for your glasses.
 Your mask needs to fit snugly to your nose, like your glasses.
 It also needs to be able to fit around your ears, like your glasses.
 There are some masks for glasses made especially to will help you to go scuba diving with glasses.